- Download our Delhi Schools Guide

 As the capital city, New Delhi’s economy is incredibly diverse and welcomes skilled expats in a variety of fields.
-Whether job seekers are looking for entry-level or graduate posts, freelancing gigs or office-based work, they are likely to stumble upon something.
-Expats will find employment positions available in a range of industries and sectors, from governmental jobs to large multinationals, sales and marketing to communication and media.
+Whether job seekers are looking for entry-level or graduate posts, freelancing gigs or office-based work, they are likely to find something.
+Large employers include communication, media, sales and marketing in both the government and big multinational companies.

 Job market in Delhi

 IT and telecommunications are the major employers in Delhi.
-As Delhi becomes a more affluent city, local consumer appetites are growing and the city's retail industry is flourishing.
+As Delhi becomes a more affluent city, local consumer appetites grow and the city's retail industry flourishes.
 A large proportion of expats hired to work in these industries will be of senior management level, though graduate and entry-level jobs are also available.
 Contracts are usually fairly short term as the intention is for expats to train local staff to eventually take over those jobs.

-As the capital of India, Delhi is home to numerous foreign embassies, and diplomats make up a sizeable number of the expat population in the city.
+As the capital of India, Delhi is home to numerous foreign embassies, and diplomats make up a sizeable portion of the expat population in the city.
 There are also various international organisations and regional UN offices based in the city.

 Finance and import/export companies may be more inclined to set up shop in Mumbai, while the real IT heavyweights are often diverted to Bengaluru.
-Nevertheless, Delhi is respectable to both industries and many more, including manufacturing, media, tourism and general professional-level jobs such as engineering and designing.
+Nevertheless, Delhi plays host to both industries and many more, including manufacturing, media, tourism and general professional-level jobs such as engineering and designing.

 Expanding the job search to areas surrounding New Delhi effectively broadens one's options, and jobs in real estate, marketing and the automotive industry can be found in cities such as Noida and Gurgaon.

 Finding a job in Delhi